Cyberwarfare and the United States: China

 In June 2013, Edward Snowden, a former National Security Agency (NSA) contractor, said the United States government had hacked into Chinese mobile phone companies to collect text messages, had spied on Tsinghua University and had its spy agencies watch China and Hong Kong for years.
 In March 2014, the New York Times (NYT) disclosed classified documents which were provided by Edward Snowden that showed the NSA had infiltrated the servers in Huawei's headquarters.
 The NYT said that although an initial goal of the agency was to find links between the company and China's military, subsequent ones went further and included exploiting Huawei’s technology such that its equipment could be used by the agency to conduct surveillance and, if ordered by the president, offensive cyberoperations against its users.

 In 2020, a Chinese cybersecurity firm publicly attributed a cyber espionage campaign to a US government agency.

 In March, April, and June 2022, China's National Computer Virus Emergency Response Center (CVERC) posted technical analysis which attributed cyber attacks into Chinese networks to US government agencies.
 Cybersecurity analysts interviewed by Wired said the details relied on information which had been publicly available for years and that its disclosure was useful for the country's propaganda campaigns.

 In September 2022, CVERC accused the NSA of carrying out a series of cyberattacks against Northwestern Polytechnical University as part of tens of thousands of “malicious network attacks” that it said the agency conducted against Chinese targets.
 The United States has said the university has conducted extensive military research and its department of Commerce has put the university on its entity list.

 In April 2025, CVERC said the information systems for the 2025 Asian Winter Games which it hosted were subjected to more than two hundred thousand foreign cyberattacks and accused the United States of being behind most of the attacks.
 CVERC said that the attacks did not cause significant damage, and condemned cyberattacks targeting major international events.
 The allegation were made in the midst of a trade war between the US and China and after the US accused Beijing of carrying out a cyberespionage campaign that targeted US-based critics of Beijing.

+On August 26, 2026, the U.S. Department of Justice (DOJ) and the Federal Bureau of Investigation (FBI) announced the seizure of multiple internet domains that, according to U.S. authorities, had been used by a Chinese state-sponsored hacking group identified as QTFY.
+The group was alleged to have employed two platforms—QScan and QTRouter—to target sensitive U.S. government networks.
+The initial DOJ press release listed NASA, the Federal Reserve, the Department of Energy (DOE), the Department of Justice, the Department of Health and Human Services (HHS), the National Institutes of Health (NIH), and the U.S. Senate as among the "victims" of the intrusion campaign.